olliechick/timestamper/README.md

 # timestamper
-Create a timestamped video from a still image, and an audio file.
+Create a timestamped video from a still image, an audio file, and a start time.

 ## How to run it